mohitsshetty986/Personal-Projects/CovidTracker/Readme.txt

 The creation and working of the dashboard has been thoroughly explained in the above website.
 Please check it.

 Another file named CovidTracking is simple webscrapping from Worldometer website that retrieves data in an excel sheet.
+It's a simple implementation using web scraping and displaying the information in a excel table format.

      ^
  | .   . |